Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 6.4) When constipation might be more serious

-The words that matter are: pain, vomiting, bloating, and “nothing is moving.”
-If your cat is straining hard, not producing stool, and vomiting or becoming lethargic, stop home trials and get an exam.
+The words that matter most are: pain, vomiting, bloating, and “nothing is moving.”
+If your cat is straining hard, not producing stool, and also vomiting or becoming lethargic, stop home trials and get an exam.

 7) Timeline: how long is “too long”?